ZeNyfh/misc-scripts/README.md

 This utilises the "update-alternatives" command to allow for quick switching of java versions that are installed.
 Great for people who use jars which require different JREs (Minecraft servers especially).

+### hotspot.sh

+- Takes in a network interface name, a chosen SSID, and a password for the hotspot.

+I made this specifically so that my Wii can connect to the internet on my university accomodation Wi-Fi network.